Lives saved

 Along the way I obtained its last coordinates.
 Although the distance wasn’t great, the closer I got the more rugged the terrain became.

 As night approached I decided to find a place to spend the night.
-I was within a half mile of the last coordinates but the direction was on the other side of the more rugged ridge barrier.
+I was half a mile from the last coordinates, but the direction lay beyond the rugged ridge.
 It would be impossible to reach without daylight and several strenuous hours of climbing and route finding.

-The winter night was cold with high winds and strong gusts but I was comfortable with my decision and weathered the 14 hours of darkness.
+The winter night was cold with high winds and strong gusts.
+I was comfortable with my decision and weathered the 14 hours of darkness.

-The next morning I was packed and ready for some light.
+The next morning, I packed up and waited for some light.
 I was looking forward to some strenuous hiking so I could warm up.
-It took 3-4 hours to find an accent that would get me over the ridgeline crest but the other side was even more rugged than the first.
+It took 3-4 hours to find a way over the ridgeline, but the other side was even more rugged.

-I eventually found a valley that led to the coordinates but there was no obvious route down so it was necessary to explore and route find.
-Even the best routes down were perilous with numerous slopes of snow, dead ends, dry falls and eventually a dead end ledge overlooking a 100 ft. fall.
+I eventually found a valley leading to the coordinates, but there was no clear route down, so I had to explore and find a path.
+Even the best routes down were perilous with numerous slopes of snow, dead ends, dry falls and eventually a dead-end ledge overlooking a 100 ft. fall.

-By this time I was exhausted and didn’t see another way to descend and knew there was no way I would make it off the mountain before nightfall.
-I was lodged on an exposed cliff, on the colder north side of the mountain.
+By this time, I was exhausted and saw no other way to descend.
+I knew there was no chance I would make it off the mountain before nightfall.
+I was lodged on an exposed cliff on the colder north side of the mountain.

 The longer I waited the less chance of rescue.
 My choice was obvious; discretion is the better part of valor.
 I pulled my survival kit out of my backpack, pulled out my ResQLink VIEW, deployed the antenna and pressed the on button.

-Within minutes my PLB rescue had started and I was talking to a member of the Air Force Rescue Coordination Center.
+Within minutes, my PLB triggered a rescue, and I was speaking with an Air Force Rescue Coordination Center member.

 He validated my situation and coordinated a rescue by the Arizona Department of Public Safety and the Coconino Sheriff’s Search and Rescue Flagstaff Unit.